 For instance, in the 2006 show “Win in China” (the Chinese version of “The Apprentice”), the winner gets 10 million RMB.
 The runner up gets 7 million and the other three “losers” get 5 million each!

 Chinese Idioms About “Face”

-Illustrating the obsession with face-management, there are literally dozens of Chinese sayings and proverbs that have to do with “face”, including:
+Illustrating the obsession with face-management, there are literally dozens of short sayings and proverbs, called Chinese Chengyu, that have to do with “face”.

 “Men can’t live without face, trees can’t live without bark.”